shriyanevatia/comp20-snevatia/2048-gamecenter/README.txt

 	- Game Manager displays with title and headings

    Incorrectly Implemented:
-   	- MongoDB not populated with data (therefore cannot get data for JSON)
+   	- Cannot play 2048 game to populate Gamecenter with data

 2. Worked with : Sharada Sant, Krishna Soni, Emma Posamentier